Nicotine Prevention & Recovery

 Quitting isn’t easy, and most people don’t succeed on their first try.
 But it’s worth it.
 While quitting earlier in life yields greater health benefits, quitting is beneficial to health at any age.
 Even people who have smoked for many years or have smoked heavily benefit from quitting.

 The good news is, despite the difficulty, millions of people have succeeded in quitting.
-And we offer a number of resources to help you become one of them – including confidential programs designed specifically for teens.
+And we offer a number of resources to help you become one of them – including resources designed specifically for teens.

 Not On Tobacco (NOT)